Joscelin1/Calcium-Imaging-Analysis/README.md

-# Whole-cell-Patch-Clamp-Recordings
+# Calcium Imaging Analysis
-For analysis of Whole-cell Patch Clamp Recordings of GP neurons
+For analysis of Calcium Imaging Recordings of GP neurons